waldrain/waldrain.github.io/index.md

 - buy a new one and share with or sell to cipriano
 - nicola has one in her garden. who does it belong to?
 Magnus will ask.
 - ask dal grande, falk, daniel
-- ask the poeople with a garden beside the road up to the tuellinger lindenplatz
+- ask the people with a garden beside the road up to the tuellinger lindenplatz
 - ask haring: the one he had is too old and broken. he recommended checking with [Insolvenz + Nachlass  Verwertungen Umkirch](https://www.verkauf-xxl.de).
 - [facebook Gebraucht Bagger](https://www.facebook.com/groups/184982358642608)
 - Verkaufe verschiedene Minibagger und Radlader &ndash; K2 Maschinenhandel tel  015223138393, Alte Dorfstraße, 79682 Baden-Württemberg - Todtmoos
+- Daniel empfiehlt:
+    - mindestens 2.5 tonnen
+    - schild fuer arbeiten im hang
+    - boeschungsloeffel, breit, kippbar
+    - gummi oder stahlraupen egal, stahl ist vielleicht sogar besser
+    - hebehaken an den loeffel oder an den armen anschweissen

 ## Oekologie, Nachhaltigkeit, Autarkie